Aesthetics by Dr Rachel

 07834 258 596

-Acne Scarring on the Wirral
+Acne Scarring

 Your acne may have cleared years ago, but the scars it left behind can still feel very present.
 Uneven texture, pitted marks, or skin that never quite looks smooth can be a constant reminder of something you thought you had moved past.
 For many people, acne scarring affects far more than appearance.
 It can shape how confident you feel day to day, in ways that those who have never experienced it may not fully understand.